Hotel Alfonso XIII

 Hotel Mercer Sevilla

 We recommend bypassing the deluxe rooms, which feel too simple and basic for a 5-star hotel, and booking a suite instead.
 These upgraded rooms feel tranquil with warm wood, neutral tones, and pops of black and gold.
-Bathrooms are large and bright with white marble, bathtubs, and showers.
+The bathrooms are large and bright with white marble, bathtubs, and showers.

-Spend time relaxing on the rooftop terrace, featuring an outdoor pool and sundeck with lounge furniture.
+Spend time relaxing on the rooftop terrace, featuring an outdoor pool, sun deck, and lounge furniture.
 You can order from the bar to enjoy snacks and drinks while taking in the city views.
-You'll also find an onsite restaurant that transforms traditional Andalusian recipes into unique and tasty concoctions, plus the FIZZ Bar, known for its cocktails.
+You'll also find an on-site restaurant that transforms traditional Andalusian recipes into unique and tasty concoctions, plus the FIZZ Bar, known for its cocktails.
+Learn more

 Hotel Gravina 51

 Set in the El Arenal neighborhood, Hotel Gravina 51 keeps you close to all the major sites while offering some off-the-beaten-path spots along the waterfront.
 The hotel's converted palace highlights typical Andalusian design, which you can enjoy on the inner courtyard patio and at the restaurant, which provides a delicious breakfast buffet with 100% local products.
 Another highlight of the property is that it offers parking for a fee, a handy perk for a hotel in the historic city center.

 We love this boutique hotel because all the rooms, even the most standard category, feel elegant, offering a comfortable space with stately decor.
 Of course, you can always upgrade your room, as some have private terraces and an option for two-bedroom apartments—perfect for families or small groups.
 Bathrooms feel a little small, but that might be because all have bathtub-shower combos and two sinks.